mfitzp/max30100/README.md

 This library provides a basic Python interface to the MAXIM MAX30100 heart rate and Sp02 sensor chip.
 Other libraries are available (e.g. Intel's UPM) but these are not easily compiled on a Raspberry Pi.

+This library is a Python re-implementation of original C library by Connor Huffine/Kontakt, available [here](https://github.com/kontakt/MAX30100), with a slightly different API + additional features (buffering values, etc.).

 Currently this library supports both IR led (pulse) and red led (SpO2) modes, with support (via gpiozero) for catching on-board interrupts and triggering real-time measurements.
-The examples below demonstrate common setups.
+The examples below demonstrate a common setup.

-To convert measurements into heart rate and oximetry values see the calculations further down.
+Calculations for converting measured values into actual number are not yet included.

 ## Basic setup